amitkumar70512/LIFI_duplex_pc_to_pc_communication/readme.md

 # LIFI
- Data Transmission between two PC's  using lifi
+ Data Transmission between two PC's  using lifi <br>
+ In this, we can send bidirectional text data from Computer to another Computer ... <br> Text data can be replaced with any other form later
 <hr>
 <br>